icebob/moleculer-java-site/src/concepts.md

 ## No object mapping

-For the sake of simplicity, and similarity to Node.js version, Moleculer does not use Java Object Mappers.
+For the sake of simplicity, and similarity to Node.js version, Moleculer does not use *Java Object Mappers*.
 The data is received, processed and returned in "raw" JSON format.
 Object Mapper's are useful when starting the system, and we process configuration files using the Spring Framework, for example.